Tky0327/Data-Analyst-Project-Pizza-Sales/README.md

 ### Data Sources

 Pizza Sales Data: The primary data set used for this data is the 'pizza_sales.csv' file.
-[Download here]

 ### Tools